teo3300/Kongou/README.md

 TODO

 ## Third Step: Make the data reachable to users
-We create a simply Python Telegram Bot
+We created a simply Python Telegram Bot